WennderSantos/turtlechallange/README.md

 During the code, I had to assume one business decision.
 The project will always stop and print the log when:
 * Turtle hits a mine
 * Turtle gets to the exit point
-* Turtle move outside the board
+* Turtle moves outside the board

 In a real project, this is a decision that should be talked to business people, I just wanted to show that.